Murat-Akar/Security-Event-Detection-and-Analysis-Automation-tool/README.md

     - Python (optional): You can use Python with libraries like scapy for custom packet sniffing scripts.
     - Scapy: A Python library that allows you to send, receive, and analyze network packets.

-To install Scapy, you can use:
-- pip install scapy

 ## 2. Understand the concepts of packet sniffing
 - Packet Sniffer: It’s a tool that captures network traffic (packets) from a network interface, which can then be analyzed for various data like IP addresses, protocol types, ports, etc.
 - Packet Structure: You will need to understand the basic structure of network packets, including headers like Ethernet, IP, TCP/UDP, etc.